Making a Financial Aid Appeal: What Families Need to Know

 2. Still want to appeal your financial aid package to ask for more?
 Have a valid reason and documents to back it up.

-For financial aid officers to consider your appeal you’ll need to have proper documentation of your family’s financial state.
-“The first thing to do prepare for the appeal process is to make sure your 2011 [or most recent year] tax forms are filed and that the college has that updated information.
+For financial aid officers to consider your appeal, you’ll need to have proper documentation of your family’s financial state.
+“The first thing to do prepare for the appeal process is to make sure your [most recent] tax forms are filed and that the college has that updated information.
 Most colleges won't reconsider your financial aid package until the tax information is updated,” said Kendra Lider-Johnson, Manager of Integrated Communication and Education at the Massachusetts Educational Financing Authority.

 Kendra Lider Johnson